ssherwood/eva-webhook-adapter/README.md

 # EVA Webhook Adapter

-A simple webhook adapter for EVA with built-in templates for WebEx Teams message [format](https://apphub.webex.com/teams/applications/incoming-webhooks-cisco-systems).
-This templating approach should be extensible for other webhook formats as well.
+A simple webhook adapter for EVA with built-in templates for Webex Teams message [format](https://apphub.webex.com/teams/applications/incoming-webhooks-cisco-systems).
+This project uses a mustache templating approach and should be extensible for other webhook formats as well.

 ## Required Configuration